wlsdzyzl/GAMES102/README.md

 Use parameterization to fit an arbitrary curve, which does not have to be a function.
 Use Taichi for visualization.
 ![](./hw3.gif)
+**Note that there were some bugs of foley parameterization, which have been fixed.
+However, the gif has not been updated yet.**

 ### Assignment 4